Pressure ulcer Resources

 to a range of factors, such as risks to the individual and sometimes others.
 Other issues involved include healthcare professionals’ views and moral conflict between respecting patient autonomy and their duty of care, challenges in trying to engage patients who may not want services involved, attempting to assess and being clear on the patient’s mental capacity, working within task-orientated systems which may not always be conducive to building rapport, and working with the patient’s socio-economic factors which impact upon their health (Research in Practice, 2020).

-Topics: Pressure Ulcer
+Topics: Pressure ulcer

 01 October 2021